ccann/chinese-chequers/README.md

-# chinese-chequers (spring 2010)
+# Chinese Chequers

 An implementation of chinese chequers with CLI and aritificially intelligent opponent (minimax with alpha-beta pruning).
+Originally written spring 2010 as a term project for AI.

 ## Object of the game